 - Katsuobushi dashi powder - made from katsuobushi (bonito flakes), kombu, and shiitake mushroom.
 This brings a well-balanced umami flavor.

-How to make dashi with the packet is simple.
-When you make miso soup, add one packet to a saucepan with water and cook.
-Then take it out before adding miso paste.
+Making dashi with a packet is simple.
+Add one packet to a saucepan with water and cook.
+Remove the packet before adding miso paste to the soup.

 The miso soup ingredients of choice are limitless, so we don't get bored eating the soup every day.
 Popular ingredients are tofu, scallions, dried wakame seaweed, aburaage, and daikon.